Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ## Get In Touch With Us!
 - If there are any queries or issues, please open a GitHub Issue [here](https://github.com/Syzygianinfern0/Hindi-ASR-Challenge/issues/new) so that others with similar queries may also be benefit from the same.
-- You can also contact us over mail at speechiitm@gmail.com
+- You can also contact us over mail at speechiitm@ee.iitm.ac.in

 **Related Links**: